The Editing Interface

 - View tab: Click to view the current page; when editing, click to exit the editor without saving any changes.

-- Edit tab: Click to enter the editor for the current node.
+- Edit tab: Click to enter the editing interface for the current node.

 - Revisions tab: Click to view the revisions (version history) of the current node.